rubychi/tabata-timer/README.md

 * Save your preference as preset to the cloud (Login Required)

+* Allow user to sign up or sign in through regular process or with Google/Facebook account (OAuth 2.0)

 ## Getting Started

 Follow the instructions below to set up the environment and run this project on your local machine